X

 Accommodation

 Our accommodation choices on this trip are extremely varied, and range from 3/4-star modern, international standard properties with en suite bath, to smaller, simpler lodging in smaller towns, and a one night stay in temple-style accommodation which is typically spartan, but comfortable and scrupulously clean.
 For this one night, your bed will come in the form of a futon which will be prepared for you on the floor during dinner.
 For this one night, private bath and toilet facilities will be shared (genders separated).
-Our 'ryokan' stay (Matsushima) features private bath/toilet in-room and Japanese style and decor but Western beds.
+Our 'ryokan' stay (Matsushima) features private bath/toilet in-room and Japanese style and decor but with Western beds.

 Single rooms are limited in number and likely smaller than twins.
 Please note that hotel rooms in Japan in general, especially in major cities, tend to be quite small.